vbmobile/mobile-id-documentation/docs/Features/BoardingPass/BoardingPass_Index.md

     ``` swift
     public struct ScanBoardingPassParameters {
-        public let showPreview: Bool
-        public let showErrors: Bool
         public let validateBoardingPass: Bool

-        public init(showPreview: Bool,
-                    showErrors: Bool,
-                    validateBoardingPass: Bool)
+        public init(validateBoardingPass: Bool)
     }
     ```

-The **showPreview** flag should be set to true if you want the SDK to present the details of the scanned boarding pass, the **validate** flag should be set to true if you want the SDK to validate the boarding pass data.
+The **validate** flag should be set to true if you want the SDK to validate the boarding pass data.

 If you want to use your own boarding pass scanner, you can also provide the raw result of the scan and pass it to the facade’s parser method.
 It will return the